wellwelwel/force-git-to-update-gitignore/README.md

    git rm -r --cached *current-file* --ignore-unmatch
 ```

-If you just want to run the script, insert in `Terminal` the command:
+If you just want to run the script, uncomment the last line and insert in `Terminal` the command:

 ```shell
    node index.js # or whatever name what you put